strangeproblem/strangeproblem.github.io/thoughts.md

 ### The irrationality of ethics

-How can we hope to make decisions rationally if the value of people and their happiness cannot be weighed precisely?
+How can we hope to make decisions rationally if the value of people and their happiness cannot be quantified and weighed precisely?

 We can't.
 Believing in the "specialness" of people entails that ethics must be irrational.
 Ethics is fuzzy.
 We can say things like "two people being unhappy is worse than one person being unhappy", but we cannot say exactly how much worse.
 That entails it is possible to construct situations that are undecideable.

-Would choose to make one person unhappy in order to make two other people happy?
+Would you choose to make one person unhappy in order to make two other people happy?
 Maybe not, because it is unjust.
 Would you choose to make one person unhappy to make everyone else on Earth happy?
-Maybe -- maybe justice is outweighed at that point.
+Maybe you would -- maybe justice is outweighed at that point.
 What about if it would make 50% of people on Earth happy?
 Is it worth it then?
 What about 25%?
 75%?
 I propose that there is a huge grey area where you simply will not know what to do.
 You cannot weigh precisely.
 There is no obvious choice.

 ### The ethics of "I don't know"